peter17/crystalpy/README.rst

 It can also generate 2D SVG representations of those geometries.

-Several types of inclusions can be defined (filled or not with a material).
+Several types of inclusions can be defined:

+* filled or not with a material
+* circular or elliptic

 Versions
 ========